ppond264/CRM/Customer_Segmentation/README.md

 ### 4. Interpret the results
-Now, we have to interpret what that is mean? what is the clustering say? for answering the questions, we have to find out propetys of any clustered data that we need to explore more! after that, we can interpret the results fo these clustering and can name all of the clustering :D In fact, you have to find more any research or information that can support your conclusion to make more reliable and practical.
+Now, we have to interpret what that is mean? what is the clustering say? for answering the questions, we have to find out characteristics of any clustered data that we need to explore more! after that, we can interpret the results fo these clustering and can name all of the clustering :D In fact, you have to find more any research or information that can support your conclusion to make more reliable and practical.